angrybacon/doomsday-wiki/markdown/chapters/meandeck/interaction.md

 instant speed ones, you will need some sort of interaction, either counter magic or discard (however in the case of :card[Trickbind] you have to be proactive thanks to the split second ability) so something like Duress is a must.
-You can also consider using a second Oracle in your pile if you only suspect a single use example of these effects.
+You can also think about using a second Oracle in your pile if you only suspect a single use example of these effects.

 ### Thoughtseize / Thoughtknot Seer / Cabal Therapy